rammgokul/AzureAppServiceDemo/README.md

 - Azure App Insight

 ## Src:
+The application source folder
-An application created from the `dotnet new react -n Insight_demo`.
+- An application created from the `dotnet new react -n Insight_demo`.
-A docker file created to bundle the app.
+- A docker file created to bundle the app.